openfort-xyz/openfort-js/README.md

 #### Register the session key using a non-custodial signer

 If the Openfort account is owned by an external signer, the owner must use it to sign and approve the registration of the session key.
-The hash containing the message to be signed appears in [next_actions][next-action].
+The hash containing the message to be signed appears in [next_actions][next-action] from the create session request.

 ```typescript
 // Sign the message with the signer